 On our way back from Kitakata to Fukushima Station, the squad and I elected to take Japan National Route 459 back.
 This highway passes through the Ura Bandai region that lies behind Fukushima Prefecture’s Mt.
 Bandai.
 Literally meaning “Behind Bandai,” this part of Fukushima is absolutely breathtaking during the months of autumn.
 Though I’ve seen some amazing fall foliage in my days, I actually think that Ura Bandai might just take the cake.
 It’s a toss up between here and Oirase Gorge in Aomori.
 I’ll let you be the judge…

 During the drive back, the Fukushima Today team and I made a stop at a spot called Nakatsugawa Valley to take some shots for the Gram.
-Situated around a stream that flows into Lake Akimoto, Nakatsugawa Valley is home to around 10 kilometres of virgin forests.
+Situated around a stream that flows into Lake Akimoto, Nakatsugawa Valley is home to around 10 kilometers of virgin forests.
 As you might imagine from the photo above, these trees come alive during autumn with spectacular hues that will leave your jaw on the valley floor.
 The only downside is that these beautiful views ensure that Nakatsugawa Valley always draws a crowd.

 Unlike with the single modality of Oirase Gorge in Aomori Prefecture, visitors to Nakatsugawa Valley can experience the scenery from either the bridge up above or the gorges floor down below.
 Though you’ll need to go down quite a lot of stairs to get to where the river cuts through the valley, the contrast between the cool colors of the stream and the fiery foliage is worth the effort.
 Trust me on this one!